flemay/envvars/README.md

-# envvars
+# Envvars

-envvars gives the environment variables the love they deserve.
+Envvars gives the environment variables the love they deserve.

 It documents the environment variables of a project to help the team to understand them.
 It makes sure they are defined before testing, building, deploying, and running.
 It can also generates an env file to be used by other applications such as Docker and Compose.